The 16 Biggest Benefits Of Influencer Marketing

 As a result, a product often gains “cool factor” when an influencer recommends it.
 In this way, influencers are trendsetters that social media users trust to identify and comment on the hottest products and trends.

 Often, influencers are given access to new products before they are even available to the general public.
-For example, Huawei Mobile gifted top tech influencer Judner Aura (UrAvgConsumer) the new Mate 10 Pro smartphone prior to its US launch.
-Aura created a 13-minute YouTube video that provided viewers with an in-depth review of the phone, getting them excited about the new tech product in advance of its US release.
+For example, Huawei Mobile gifted top tech influencer Judner Aura (UrAvgConsumer) the new Mate 10 Pro smartphone prior to its U.S. launch.
+Aura created a 13-minute YouTube video that provided viewers with an in-depth review of the phone, getting them excited about the new tech product in advance of its U.S. release.

 5. Authentic Messaging & Endorsements

 Most large influencers are highly selective when choosing brand partnerships, adding a level of authenticity to sponsored influencer content.
+In an analysis of more than 50 responses from exclusive influencer interviews, we found that relevance, trust, and brand affinity are the most important factors when influencers decide which brands to partner with.

 6. Relatability & Credibility From Beloved Peers